SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/01-HPC-intro.md

 # Prior Knowledge/Pre-requesites

 * Basic use of the Linux command line, as covered in the Software Carpentry Introduction to the Unix Shell Lesson.
-* An account on HPC Wales.
+* An account on Super Computing Wales.

 # Cluster basics